 When you need immediate medical attention, the TGH URGENT CARE powered by FAST TRACK urgent care walk-in clinic offers many services.
-At our clinic, we treat patients with sprains, strains, fractures, low-grade fevers, infections, cuts, and other minor conditions.
-For example, we routinely treat people with sore throats, flu, and other minor issues that don’t require an appointment.
+At our walk-in clinics, we treat patients with sprains, strains, fractures, low-grade fevers, infections, cuts, and other minor conditions.
+For example, we routinely treat people with sore throats, flu, and other minor illnesses that don’t require an appointment.
 If you are in danger or have a life-threatening emergency going on, please call 911 or go directly to the nearest emergency room (ER).

 Times to call 911